jacobmstein/cs1302-phased-list/README.md

    ![UML Diagram 2](listadt_uml2_good.png)

-1. **What is `listadt.jar`?**
+1. **What is `phase1.jar`?**

    In Java, `.jar` files are Java™ Archive (JAR) files that bundle multiple files into a single compressed file.
 Typically a JAR file contains the package directories and `.class` files for a library.
 This is just like the `bin` directory that you are used to, except it's all bundled into a single file.
-For example, the `listadt.jar` file contains the package directories and `.class` files for `cs1302.listadt.StringList`.
-If you are in the same directory as `listadt.jar`, then you can use the following command to take peek into the archive:
+For example, the `phase1.jar` file contains the package directories and `.class` files for `cs1302.adt.StringList`.
+If you are in the same directory as `phase1.jar`, then you can use the following command to take peek into the archive:

    ```
-   $ jar -tf listadt.jar
+   $ jar -tf phase1.jar
    ```

    You should notice that the top-level directory in the JAR file is `cs1302`, which means that